|The Top 10 Hikes in Great Smoky Mountains National Park|

 Every hiker has a list of favorite trails.
 After many years of hiking in Great Smoky Mountains National Park I decided to compile a list of what I consider to be the best hikes in the Smokies.
 If you're new to the Smokies you can use this article as a starting point in trying to decide where to hike during your visit.
 If you're a veteran Smoky Mountains hiker, maybe there are a few hikes on this list that you haven't had a chance to check-off yet.

 Gregory Bald - As stunning as the year-round views are, Gregory Bald is most famous for the spectacular flame azaleas that bloom on its summit from mid to late June.
 Azalea lovers from all over the world come here to visit perhaps the finest display of azaleas anywhere on the planet.
 You'll see a rainbow of colors including fire red, wine red, orange, salmon, yellow, white, pink, and even multi-colored azaleas.
 Even if you can't make it in June, this hike should still be on your list for any time of the year.
-The commanding views of Cades Cove, Fontana Lake and the eastern crest of the Smokies make this a year-round destination.
+The commanding views of Cades Cove, Fontana Lake and the eastern crest of the Smokies makes this a year-round destination, and the number one hike on our list of the top 10 hikes in Great Smoky Mountains National Park.

 Mt.
 Cammerer - Mt.
 Cammerer is located on the edge of a rocky outcropping overlooking the Pigeon River Gorge.
 On a clear day the views are simply awesome - some even say the best in the park - including me!
 For an even better vantage point, step up to the deck of the stone fire tower.
 This "western" style lookout, which was fully restored in 1995, provides hikers with 360-degree panoramic views.
 Look in any direction and see row upon row of smoky blue mountains.